dmgass/baseline/README.rst

 Create an empty baseline with a triple quoted multi-line string.
 Place the ending triple quote on a separate line and indent it to the level you wish the string baseline update to be indented to.
-Compare the baseline to the string being tested:

-**fox.py**
+Add a compare of the string being tested to the baseline string.
+Then save the file as ``fox.py``:

 .. code-block:: python